inotia00/revanced-manager/docs/0_prerequisites.md

 # 💼 Prerequisites

-To use ReVanced Manager, you need to fulfill certain requirements.
+To use RVX Manager, you need to fulfill certain requirements.

 ## 🤝 Requirements